-MetLife's fourth-quarter earnings outperformed the Zacks Consensus
+MetLife's second-quarter earnings missed both the Zacks Consensus

 improve leverage.
 A tepid growth guidance, challenging interest

-group, justifying our Neutral recommendation.
+thereby justifying our Neutral recommendation.

 Founded in 1868 and headquartered in New York, MetLife, Inc. is